grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ```

-There is no special class for "new game" in our code.
+There is no special class for "new game" or for "resumed game" in our code.
 A new game is just a game starting from the first level with empty inventory and no skills:

 ```csharp
 var newGame = new FantasyGame(